Osher Lifelong Learning Institute Course

 Session II (2 hours):

-Case Histories – examples of actual Grand Jury reports that made a difference in the particular county where the course is being offered
+Case Histories – examples of actual Civil Grand Jury reports that made a difference in the particular county where the course is being offered.

-The California Grand Jurors Association: What is it?
+The Civil Grand Jurors Association of California: What is it?
 What does it do?

 Session III (2 hours):

-Why become a grand juror?
+Why become a civil grand juror?
 How and when to apply?
 What is the selection process?

-What are the benefits to the juror of service on the grand jury?
+What are the benefits to the juror of service on the civil grand jury?

 The Impact of the Final Report and the Role of the Media